DevStrefa/esemeser/README.md

 ### Before you use it!

-Esemeser.pl is Polish service for sending SMS messages, so remember before you install this library you can send messages only to Polish phone numbers those numbers must be in format: xxxxxxxxx (9 digits), other number probably will not work.
+Esemeser.pl is a Polish service for sending SMS messages, so remember that You can send messages only to Polish phone numbers those numbers must be in format: xxxxxxxxx (9 digits), other numbers probably will not work.

-This library use [file_get_contents](http://php.net/manual/en/function.file-get-contents.php) function so before You use it make sure you have properly configured environment check if your [allow_url_fopen](http://php.net/manual/en/filesystem.configuration.php) is set to "1"
+This library using [file_get_contents](http://php.net/manual/en/function.file-get-contents.php) function, so before You use it make sure you have properly configured environment check if your [allow_url_fopen](http://php.net/manual/en/filesystem.configuration.php) is set to "1"

 ### How to install